Honors Options Information

 For Thesis Honors, you need to:

 - Write a thesis.
 Theses are due the Friday before Spring Break.

 - Register for two semesters of HEB 99: 99a in Fall Semester, and 99b in Spring Semester.
 This is a supervised thesis research/reading/writing course with your Thesis Advisor.

 For Non-Thesis Honors (NTH), you need to:

-- Know that the NTH option is not open to joint or combined wing concentrators, and there are no highest honors awarded with this option.
+- Know that the NTH option is not open to joint or MBB track concentrators, and there are no Highest Honors awarded with this option.